ICST Residencies 2024

 The residency program of the ICST – Institute for Computer Music and Sound Technology offers artists the opportunity to realize their own project and to benefit from scientific and artistic research at the ICST during a stay at the Zurich University of the Arts.

-The deadline for applications is 18 September 2022.
-The jury’s decisions will be announced in the first half of October 2022.
+The application deadline for the residencies 2024 is 17 September 2023.
+Candidates will be informed about the results in the second half of October 2023.

 Find detailed descriptions of each residency as well as informations regarding conditions for application and the selection process here:

 Residency C: Moving Loudspeakers

 As the Zurich University of the Arts is committed to equity, inclusion and cultural diversity, we particularly welcome proposals from women, candidates from diverse cultural backgrounds as well as underrepresented groups.